pytorch/tutorials/intermediate_source/rpc_param_server_tutorial.rst

        p.join()
 To run the example locally, run the following command worker for the server and each worker you wish to spawn, in separate terminal windows: ``python rpc_parameter_server.py --world_size=WORLD_SIZE --rank=RANK``.
 For example, for a master node with world size of 2, the command would be ``python rpc_parameter_server.py --world_size=2 --rank=0``.
 The trainer can then be launched with the command ``python rpc_parameter_server.py --world_size=2 --rank=1`` in a separate window, and this will begin training with one server and a single trainer.
 Note that this tutorial assumes that training occurs using between 0 and 2 GPUs, and this argument can be configured by passing ``--num_gpus=N`` into the training script.

-You can pass in the command line arguments ``--master_addr=<address>`` and ``master_port=PORT`` to indicate the address and port that the master worker is listening on, for example, to test functionality where trainers and master nodes run on different machines.
+You can pass in the command line arguments ``--master_addr=ADDRESS`` and ``--master_port=PORT`` to indicate the address and port that the master worker is listening on, for example, to test functionality where trainers and master nodes run on different machines.